eflanili7881/AdobeRepackerAndInstallerScript/README.md

 Please, don't use this branch's content for piracy things.
 I put this patched binaries for who wants to install their unpacked RIBS-based Adobe application installers for various reasons.
 My reason was maximize deduplication ratings on my Windows Server Storage Spaces storage to store more programs.

 ## Why I repeated above thing 3 times?
 Because I'm afraid that Adobe can copy-strike me like on archive.org.
-I put these files for **LEGITIMATE** users.
+I put these instructions for **LEGITIMATE** users.

 ## Credits
 - [Me](https://github.com/eflanili7881) for writing script.